 While the average range of an electric car has increased, the luxury models with the longest range are very expensive.
 If you’re looking to buy a car on a tight budget and need a long-distance cruiser, you may struggle to find an electric car that suits your needs.
 What’s more, driving at high speeds drains the battery faster than driving in urban areas.
 It also doesn’t allow you to use regenerative braking as there are few opportunities to lift off the accelerator on a motorway.

 Electric cars are subject to the same safety tests as ICEs.
 They are also built to the same design and manufacturing regulations.
-This means they are just as safe as a petrol or diesel car.
+This means they are just as safe as petrol or diesel cars.
 Although lithium-ion batteries don’t need a spark to ignite like a combustion engine, EVs have onboard safety systems that automatically isolate the battery in the event of a crash.

-These systems have been directly influenced by the spate of high profile accidents a few years ago that caused nervousness among potential EV buyers.
+These systems have been directly influenced by the spate of high-profile accidents a few years ago that caused nervousness among potential EV buyers.
 As a result, ‘thermal runaway’ is much less likely among the latest generation of electric cars.
 That makes electric cars very safe in an accident.

 You can drive an electric car through water, so UK drivers don’t need to worry about any wet weather issues.
 EVs are designed in a way that keeps the battery cells well-sealed for water-based scenarios.

 However, you must still be aware of the risks of fording a river or large puddle.
 You should never drive through a body of water if you can’t see the bottom or if the water is fast flowing.
 If you deem the water safe, take it slowly and make sure you test your EV's brakes on the other side to dry them out.

 If your electric car gets stuck while submerged or partially submerged, there is no electrocution risk.
 There hasn’t been a single case of anyone being shocked while touching a submerged or partially submerged electric or hybrid car.